 Triplet level counts were collapsed to trial and subject level by summing the number of intransitive triplets.
 The number of trials one trial was involved in an intransitivity ranged from 0 to 17 with a mean of 0.827 and standard deviation of 1.53 while the total number of intransitivities a subject committed ranged from 1 to 267 with a mean of 49.18 (median = 37, SD = 46.24).

 To test if groups differed in respect to the number of intransitive choices they made we used a Kruskal-Wallis one-way analysis of variance by ranks, which is a non-parametric testing whether multiple samples are drawn from the same distribution since the distribution of the residuals of intransitivies cannot be assumed to be normal and therefore is treated as ordinal.
 Like a one-way ANOVA this test identifies that the means are not equal but requires contrasts, the Wilcoxon signed-rank test to explore differences in ranks.
+A one-way ANOVA yielded comparable results to the Kruskall-Wallis test (F(2,88) = 8.24, p<0.001).

 On average the control subjects had 32 intransitive triplets (median = 34.5, SD = 16.4), the ETL group had 50.8 intransitive triplets (median = 37, SD = 44.4) and the MTL group had 77.5 intransitive triplets (median = 56.0, SD = 59.3), which translates to 2.8 %, 4.5 % and 6.8 % respectively.
 The Kruskal-Wallis one-way analysis of variance confirmed significant group difference (H(2) = 20, p < 0.001).
 The MTL group had more intransitive triplets compared to both the control group (pairwise Wilcoxon test p <0.001) and the ETL group (p = 0.029).
 The ETL and control groups did not differ from each other significantly (p = 0.193).